Arts & Literature

 Harrison Fitzgerald Flippin (1906-1968) (CLAS '31, MED '33) - World record holder in 60 and 70-yeard high hurdles, and national pentathlon champion.

-D'Brickashaw Ferguson (Religious Studies '06) - NFL tackle with the New York Jets
+D'Brickashaw Ferguson (Religious Studies '06) - NFL football player.

 Eppa Rixey (1891-1963) (CLAS 1914, GSAS '20) - Hall of Fame major league baseball pitcher who played 21 seasons for the Philadelphia Phillies and Cincinnati Reds.
 During off-seasons he was a Latin teacher at Episcopal High School in Alexandria.